 Check our club’s monitoring work: Sandhill Crane Monitoring

 The Nicola Naturalist Society and the Kamloops Naturalist Club are joint custodians of the Douglas Lake Plateau Important Bird Area (IBA) which is now also designated as a Key Biodiversity Area (KBA).
 To celebrate this event, BC Nature has obtained funding for signs to explain and promote this KBA.
 These will be unveiled at a special ceremony at Douglas Lake on April 18th.
+Meet at 08:30 on Douglas Lake Road at the north end of Douglas Lake (beyond the Spax’mn Reserve) and car-pool to look for cranes.
+Return for refreshments and sign unveiling around 11 AM.
 Members – check your emails for details.

 Saturday 2 May – Tour of the flood restoration park in Merritt

 The 2021 flood devastated large areas in Merritt.
 To mitigate future threats the city is working with local First Nations to restore a large tract at the junction of the Nicola and Coldwater rivers.
 Join Dr. Tom Willms, an instructor in Environmental Resource Technology at NVIT and an advisor to this project to find out more about this innovative and important project.
 For paid-up members.
-Details to come.
+Meet at 9 AM – Merritt Civic Centre parking lot.

 Thursday May 21st, 2026: Tory Hartley – Research on the threatened Williamson’s Sapsucker in the B.C.
 Interior